brngdsn/swarm-js/README.md

    - Custom instructions
    - A list of "tool" functions, each annotated with `.doc` for usage hints

-2. **Parameter Extraction**: Swarm JS automatically converts these tools into JSON schemas that the OpenAI function-calling API can understand.
+2. **Parameter Extraction**: SwarmJS automatically converts these tools into JSON schemas that the OpenAI function-calling API can understand.
    - It does this by analyzing the function signature and any default parameter values or docstrings.

 3. **Conversation Loop**:
    - The user messages (along with system instructions) are sent to OpenAI.
    - OpenAI may request to call a tool function by name, with arguments derived from the conversation.
-   - Swarm JS executes the tool function and appends the result to the conversation.
+   - SwarmJS executes the tool function and appends the result to the conversation.
    - The conversation continues until no more tool calls are requested.

 4. **Agent Transfer**: If a tool returns another `Agent` instance, the conversation "transfers" to that agent.
 Subsequent steps in the conversation use the new agent's instructions and tools.